 Contributions for Self-Employed Individuals

 The IRS provides a way to calculate an individual’s own Solo 401K contribution limits.
 They state the following:

 “When figuring the contribution, compensation is your “earned income,” which is defined as net earnings from self-employment after deducting both:

 Accuplan Benefits Services allows you to do more with a self-directed 401K.
 Most retirement accounts, be it a Roth, Traditional, or Solo 401k, rely on stocks and bonds as the investment option.
 The IRS allows many more asset types than simply stocks and bonds.

-With us as your provider, you can set up a self-directed 401K and invest in tangible assets like real estate or gold or paper assets like private equity or loans.
+With us as your provider, you can invest in tangible assets with a self-directed 401K in real estate, gold, and other precious metals, or paper assets like private equity or loans.
 A self-directed retirement account allows you to take control of your retirement account and invest in what you want.
 With Accuplan, the possibilities are endless.

 Learn more about Accuplan’s history.

 Frequently Asked Questions

 Real estate is one of the most popular assets that Accuplan’s clients invest in.
 We also see investments in cryptocurrency, tax liens, private equity, and so much more.
 The list for what is not prohibited by the IRS is much shorter and is found here.

 The big-name custodians or brokerages you know usually fall under one of three reasons: